satish-pati/Eash-Nvesh/README.md

 🎯 **Nvesh is designed to make the internet a safer and more accessible place for the elderly!** 🖥️👵🎙️

-CheckOut the Eash-Nvesh ReadMe file -
+CheckOut the Eash-Nvesh Features -
 [View PDF](https://github.com/satish-pati/Eash-Nvesh/blob/d71796b8dc35994dfcd0ff4cdb8d1f0253562d8b/Ease%20Nvesh-%20Read%20Me.pdf)